JuanPabloGarciaMurillo/CorpWNominasRP/README.md

-# Excel Automation Suite - Version 0.9.0
+# Excel Automation Suite - Version 0.9.1

 ## Description

 The **Excel Automation Suite** is a powerful collection of VBA tools that streamline worksheet creation, data validation, and reporting processes for managers, coordinators, and promotors.
 Built for efficiency and maintainability, this suite automates repetitive tasks and provides advanced features like dynamic dropdowns, smart filtering, and visual reporting dashboards.

-Version **0.9.0** introduces enhancements to the `Dashboard` layout and dynamic chart generation, improving clarity and usability for visual reports.
-It also includes minor updates across utility modules to support the changes.
+Version **0.9.1** introduces improvements in error handling across several key modules, refines the `SumPagoNeto` calculations, and enhances utility modules to support more efficient workflows.
+Key modules such as `UtilsCoordinator`, `UtilsData`, and `UtilsErrorHandling` have seen major updates for better modularity and improved consistency.

 ---